jstavel/jstavel.github.io/_posts/2015-06-24-What-my-family-taught-me.md

 ## My goals at a project

 To work from home offers you a lot of challenges and it is adventurous way.
 Trust me!
 So that is why I want to try to work as freelancer.
-I will talk to someone from toptal.com.
+I will talk to someone from toptal.com next week.
 I am looking forward to the talk.
 Great!